 A couple of years ago I had an opportunity to work briefly at Macy’s, which is something I think everyone should try (retail, that is).
 One day, I neglected to include a third discount card on a pile of reduced summer dresses a customer had hauled to the counter.
 What I did not understand at the time–and this is crucial–was that the point of the transaction was not the dresses but the discount.
 That’s where the value was for this poor woman.
 Her look of disbelief at my error turned to horror when I simply shrugged it off and rang up the total anyway.

 So, the marketing gurus are actually onto something when they talk about the shopping “experience.”
 And all this time, I thought they were being ridiculously narrow-minded and trendy.
 Not at all.
 They are extremely clever.
-They are masters of manipulation, and they have every right to be proud considering their pedigree (see History Is A Weapon).
+They are masters of manipulation, and they have every right to be proud considering their pedigree (see Edward Bernays).

 Marketing feeds busyness, because it creates a sense of being left out.
 This sense is unconscious and pervasive.
-You could be left out of an event, a piece of information, a news item, a discount, a team, a college, a job.
+You could be left out of an event, a discount, a team, a college, a job.
 Marketing, therefore, does not manipulate wants and needs as much as the illusion of light and darkness, being and non-being.

 We look to busyness as the thing that will bring us back into the light, make us feel wanted and no longer confined to the nerd table in the high school cafeteria.
 But, of course, it is a lie.
 It does no such thing.
 Rather, it moves us further from ourselves until we are paralyzed, which is when the pharmaceutical industry steps in to tell us how to recharge our lithium batteries as if we were cell phones.
 Actually, we are turning into cell phones.
 I am waiting for the new Netflix series, iHuman.